The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Introduction

-Sand dunes have been shown to increase the frequency and intensity of turbulent events that drive sand transport ~\cite{bristow2021unsteady,tan2023turbulent}.
+Sand dunes have been shown to increase the frequency and intensity of turbulent events that drive sand transport \cite{bristow2021unsteady,tan2023turbulent}.
 Due to the challenges and complications associated with collecting time- and height-based velocity data over large areas in field campaigns~\cite{abedi2021numerical,bell2020confronting}, and the stringent costs of simulating large-scale atmospheric flows~\cite{bouzeid2020persistent,anderson2020large}, much of the prior work on flows over dunes has been restricted to isolated~\cite{wiggs2012turbulent,bristow2021unsteady,bristow2022topographic} or small clusters~\cite{anderson2014numerical,wang2019turbulence} of dunes.
 What happens, however, when flow over a smooth surface encounters a train of dunes?
-Step changes in surface roughness (smooth-to-rough, rough-to-smooth, rough-to-rougher, and vice versa) trigger the formation an Internal Boundary Layer (IBL)~\cite{antonia1971response,antonia1972response,hanson2016development,gul2022experimental}.
-Within the IBL, the flow gradually adapts to the new near-surface condition, while outside, the flow largely retains the characteristics of the upstream boundary layer. \citeA{gul2022experimental} showed that the IBL acts as a `shield', as the outer region of their rough-to-smooth flow loses spectral energy.
-Additionally, the IBL was shown to influence the scale-interaction between the large- and small-scale motions.
-Our previous work \cite{cooke2024mesoscale} used an amplitude modulation analysis to quantify this interaction with the Amplitude Modulation Coefficient $R_{AM}$, and discovered a shifting of the negative correlation peak away from the wall with increasing distance from the transition.
-The negative peak has been attributed to intermittency between the outer portion of the boundary layer, and the freestream \cite{mathis2009large}.
+Step changes in surface roughness (smooth-to-rough, rough-to-smooth, rough-to-rougher, and vice versa) trigger the formation an Internal Boundary Layer (IBL) \cite{antonia1971response,antonia1972response,hanson2016development,gul2022experimental}.
+Within the IBL, the flow gradually adapts to the new near-surface condition, while outside, the flow largely retains the characteristics of the upstream boundary layer. {Prior work from }\citeA{gul2022experimental} showed that the IBL acts as a `shield', as the outer region of their rough-to-smooth flow loses spectral energy.
 Due to the increased roughness, we expect that sand dunes will extract more momentum from the flow compared to a smooth surface; and therefore that the wind speed and associated turbulent stresses will progressively decline as the IBL thickens \cite{jerolmack2012internal, gunn2020macro}.
 How does this manifest, in terms of the spatial pattern of turbulence producing motions, over an entire dune field?